-SCHOOL BOARD POLICY #511 - Rule Employment Discrimination and Harassment Complaint Procedures
+SCHOOL BOARD POLICY #511 - Rule Employment Discrimination Procedures

-The District can usually respond most effectively to a complaint when a complaint if is filed shortly after the occurrence of the event(s) giving rise to the complaint.
+The District can usually respond most effectively to a complaint when a complaint is filed shortly after the occurrence of the event(s) giving rise to the complaint.
 In general, formal complaints under this procedure should be filed within 300 calendar days of the occurrence of the alleged unlawful, discriminatory, harassing, or retaliatory act(s), or within 300 days after the last occurrence of an ongoing condition.
-While there is not no absolute deadline for the filing of a complaint under this procedure, it is important for complainants to be aware that gaps in time of even less than 300 days can make it more difficult to engage in fact-finding and/or may limit the remedies that are reasonably available from the District.
+While there is no absolute deadline for the filing of a complaint under this procedure, it is important for complainants to be aware that gaps in time of even less than 300 days can make it more difficult to engage in fact-finding and/or may limit the remedies that are reasonably available from the District.
 The District, acting through the complaint manager, may determine that any complaint filed more than 300 days after the alleged act(s) occurred (or more than 300 days after the last occurrence of an ongoing condition) is not sufficiently timely to permit an investigation and/or possible remedy.
 A decision to dismiss a complaint because it is untimely may be appealed to the Board under Step 2, and the Board may either affirm the dismissal of the complaint for lack of timely filing or remand the complaint for further processing.

-Step 2: If the complainant either party is dissatisfied with the decision of the District Administrator (or Board President or Board), he/she may appeal to the Board within twenty one (21) ten (10) calendar days of the date that the Step 1 written decision is provided to the complainant parties.
+Step 2: If either party is dissatisfied with the decision of the District Administrator (or Board President or Board), he/she may appeal to the Board within ten (10) calendar days of the date that the Step 1 written decision is provided to the parties.
 Such appeal shall be delivered to the District Administrator or (if the District Administrator is the alleged perpetrator) to the Board President, District Legal Counsel.
 The individual receiving notice of the appeal on behalf of the School District shall immediately forward the appeal to the Board President, who shall arrange a meeting at which the Board will consider the appeal.
 If the Board issued the decision that is being appealed, the Board shall treat the appeal as a request for reconsideration.

-External Agency or Court Filing: If the complainant either party is not satisfied with the Board's decision, or in lieu of utilizing the internal complaint procedures established by this procedure, the complainant may pursue alternate actions available under state or federal laws [e.g. appeal to State Superintendent of Public Instruction (for teachers and administrative staff), filing of complaint with the Equal Rights Division of the Department of Workforce Development, the U.S. Office for Civil Rights - Region V and/or any court having proper jurisdiction].
+External Agency or Court Filing: If either party is not satisfied with the Board's decision, or in lieu of utilizing the internal complaint procedures established by this procedure, the complainant may pursue alternate actions available under state or federal laws [e.g. appeal to State Superintendent of Public Instruction (for teachers and administrative staff), filing of complaint with the Equal Rights Division of the Department of Workforce Development, the U.S. Office for Civil Rights - Region V and/or any court having proper jurisdiction].
 Any party with a complaint is solely responsible for determining the applicable outside agencies or courts with which a complaint may properly be filed and the applicable filing deadlines.
-Unless mandated by a state or federal law or regulation, pursuing an internal complaint under this procedure does not extend or toll the filing deadlines applicable to filing a complaint with an external agency or court.
-While it is not always necessary to pursue an internal complaint before filing a complaint with an external agency or court, all individuals are given notice that failure to follow an employer's internal procedure for giving notice of incidents and complaints can, in some cases, affect the individual's ability to seek remedies from an external agency or court.
+Unless mandated by a state or federal law or regulation, pursuing an internal complaint under this procedure does not extend or toll the filing deadlines applicable to filing a complaint with an external agency or court, all individuals are given notice that failure to follow an employer's internal procedure for giving notice of incidents and complaints can, in some cases, affect the individual's ability to seek remedies from an external agency or court.